National Bahá’í Review/Issue 103/Text

 Directory of Auxiliary Board members in the United States[edit]

-Auxiliary Board members" are appointed to serve on one of two‘
+Auxiliary Board members are appointed to serve on one of two Boards: the Protection Board or the Propagation Board.

-Following is a list of Bahá’ís in the United States who are sewing as Auxiliary Board members, and the areas in which they serve.
-Some states are divided into districts; the districts in which the Auxiliary Board member serves are indicated immediately follow .ing the name of the state.
+Following is a list of Bahá’ís in the United States who are serving as Auxiliary Board members, and the areas in which they serve.
+Some states are divided into districts; the districts in which the Auxiliary Board member serves are indicated immediately following the name of the state.

 Propogation Board[edit]